 Olskool’s Chicago homecoming was embraced by local producers and artists alike who were determined to put their city on the music industry map.
 Along with platinum producer Andy C., Olskool helped catapult the careers of the female Hip Hop duo, Syndicate (later renamed Infamous Syndicate) whose members included Shawnna (formerly of Ludacris’s DTP label) and Teefa (former host of Chicago's top radio stations; Power 92.3 FM and 107.5 FM WGCI).
 His artist development skills and experience in Publicity, Marketing and Promotion resulting in a field marketing campaign that fueled the popularity of the group’s hit single, “Jenny Jones,” demanded the industry’s attention, and resulted in a record deal for Syndicate with Relativity Records.

 While grooming emerging talent proved to be Olskool’s strong suit, he was still an artist at heart.
 The following year, Olskool shifted gears to focus on his own group, Abstract Mindstate.
 With unparalleled talent and impressive marketing know-how, Abstract Mindstate quickly became one of the most buzzed about groups in the Midwest.
 As first place winners of the Salem Orb-e National Talent Search, the duo rocked the stage of New York City’s historic Hammerstein Ballroom competing with some of the country’s most talented rising stars.
-Determined to reach the #1 spot, Abstract Mindstate went on to be crowned “Home Jam Artist of the Year” by Chicago’s leading urban radio station, WGCI where they overly impressed super producers Trackmasters (Tone &Poke) so much so that the the production duo advanced Abstract Mindstate into their Sony Records sponsored "Natural Talent Competition" as finalists.
+Determined to reach the #1 spot, Abstract Mindstate went on to be crowned “Home Jam Artist of the Year” by Chicago’s leading urban radio station, WGCI where they overly impressed super producers Trackmasters (Tone &Poke) so much so the production duo advanced Abstract Mindstate into their Sony Records sponsored "Natural Talent Competition" as finalists.
 The group later signed a well-deserved record deal.

 Realizing the hard way that “all that glitters ain’t gold,” Abstract Mindstate’s label situation didn’t pan out.
 Refusing to quit, Olskool went on an extended visit to the Big Apple to pursue a new record deal for his group and in the process, reconnected with his friend Kanye West.
-At the time Kanye was not the iconic Pop culture bending, Grammy Award-winning recording artist, super producer and creative he is today.
+At the time Kanye was laying the foundation to become the iconic Pop culture bending, Grammy Award-winning recording artist, super producer and billionaire creative he is today.
 After weeks of marathon studio sessions, Mr. West positioned Olskool as head of business affairs of Konman Productions and live in personal assistant.
 Olskool is proud to say, on a business and personal level, he was very instrumental in Kanye’s transition from hot up and coming behind-the-scenes music producer to internationally recognized Hip Hop superstar.

 Although the music industry has undergone drastic changes, the new millennium served this game-changer well.
 Olskool’s star continued to rise via roles as Good Music's very 1st A&R, where he was assigned to a then up and coming, now platinum selling Rap artist Big Sean.
 As A&R of the label he was responsible for choosing the No.ID produced track that later became My Last feat.
 Chris Brown.
 He was also the motivating factor in coercing the young artist to record the song by giving specific details about it's potential.
 As Olskool accurately predicted and passionately professed, the song made Big Sean a household name and went #1 on Billboard’s Rap chart.

 Currently Olskool continues to flex his skills as an A&R, but is also active in a new venture; G2 Productions LLC.
 G2 is a production partnership formed with long time Miami based collaborator and friend DJ Self Born who is also a south side Chicago native.
 The partnership gives "the two Greg(g)'s" a platform to provide fully written and produced songs and/or ep's for talented vocalists in various genres.
 Developments with his L.A.-based company, Honest Management LLC will continue, but with a more concentrated emphasis on consulting and artist development.
-Honest Management is committed to delivering just that – “honest management.”
+Honest Management LLC is committed to delivering just that – “honest management.”
 The firm will only represent an exclusive roster of talented individuals across multiple industries that eat, breathe and live (not sleep) for their craft.